iteratec/OpenSpeedMonitor/README.md

 =====================
 To contribute to the code base or develop your own features you should be familiar with [grails][3].
 Groovy and Javascript skills would be an asset, too.

 OpenSpeedMonitor is a monolithic web application.
 Respective grails plugin structure several external plugins are integrated.
 Before publishing under [Apache License][12] we developed the tool under version control in an own git server.
-So older history can't be found on github.
+So older history can't be found on GitHub.

 As IDE you can use [Groovy/Grails Tool Suite][16] from SpringSource, which is an eclipse bundle optimized for groovy and grails development.
-IntelliJIdea has excellent groovy/grails support within its ultimate edition.
+IntelliJ Idea has excellent groovy/grails support within its ultimate edition.

 Although it works with an H2 in memory database out of the box it's highly recommended to develop and test with a relational database server like MySQL.